otrv4/otrv4/architecture-decisions/005-brace-key.md

 ECC compromise and some protection if quantum computers arrive earlier than expected.
 Because of this, we will use a traditional DH key exchange.

-We considered two options for ratcheting/rederiving the brace key:
+We considered two options for ratcheting/deriving the brace key:

-1. Obtain a brace key from a DH function which requires the other party to contribute to the computation each time a new root key is derived.
+1. Obtain a brace key from a DH function which requires the other party to contribute to the computation each time a new Mixed shared secret is derived.
 2. Obtain a brace key with DH functions which require the other party to contribute to the computation every n times.
 Between these derivations, the brace keys are obtained using a key derivation function (KDF) that is